-The picture above was taken almost 3 years ago – here is how I like to pose when the paparazzi are close!
-The below picture was taken in February, 2011.
+The pictures above were taken in October 2013.
+Here is how I like to pose when the paparazzi are close!
+The below picture was taken in February, 2011. 😀

-42, 43 44 45 year old virgin.
+42, 43 44 45 46 47 48 year old virgin.
 Oh, wait a second, that’s not right!
-My name is Biz and I am a 44-year old married mom trying to become model ready for when I get the phone call to be on the cover of Maxim magazine.
+My name is Biz and I am a 48-year old married widowed mom trying to become model ready for when I get the phone call to be on the cover of Maxim magazine.
 The paparazzi already follow me when I go to the grocery store, so I have to be prepared for that call any day!

 I am an insulin dependent diabetic (although Type 2), trying to navigate all the delicious food out there, all the while maintaining my blood sugar levels.
 It’s quite a battle!
 If anyone has any tips out there on how they manage their diabetes, I am all ears!